MTrajK/FootballPoll/src/lambda/README.md

 ## Polices

-Polices needed for each lambda to access needed AWS services.
+Polices needed for each lambda to access needed AWS services.\
+**TODO: Update policies**

 **All policies:**\
 get_item - fp.config\